Listen to a free chapter of ‘Calm the Chaos of The Creative Mind’

 Creativity is just what society needs.

-If you are interested in this subject, you can hear more on my new CD Calm the Chaos of the Creative Mind, and read about it in the accompanying booklet.
+If you are interested in this subject, you can hear more on my audiobook Calm the Chaos of the Creative Mind, and read about it in the accompanying booklet.